Financial risk management: Investment banking

 The first change, entails an increased emphasis on bank stress tests.

 These tests, essentially a simulation of the balance sheet for a given scenario, are typically linked to the macroeconomics, and provide an indicator of how sensitive the bank is to changes in economic conditions, whether it is sufficiently capitalized, and of its ability to respond to market events.

 The second set of changes, sometimes called "Basel IV", entails the modification of several regulatory capital standards (CRR III is the EU implementation).
 In particular FRTB addresses market risk, and SA-CCR addresses counterparty risk;

-other modifications are being phased in from 2023.
+other modifications are also being phased in.

 To operationalize the above, Investment banks, particularly, employ dedicated "Risk Groups", i.e. Middle Office teams monitoring the firm's risk-exposure to, and the profitability and structure of, its various business units, products, asset classes, desks, and / or geographies.